haosulab/ManiSkill2-Learn/README.md

 ## Citation

 ```
-@inproceedings{mu2021maniskill,
+@inproceedings{gu2023maniskill2,
-  title={ManiSkill: Generalizable Manipulation Skill Benchmark with Large-Scale Demonstrations},
+          title={ManiSkill2: A Unified Benchmark for Generalizable Manipulation Skills},
-  author={Mu, Tongzhou and Ling, Zhan and Xiang, Fanbo and Yang, Derek Cathera and Li, Xuanlin and Tao, Stone and Huang, Zhiao and Jia, Zhiwei and Su, Hao},
+          author={Gu, Jiayuan and Xiang, Fanbo and Li, Xuanlin and Ling, Zhan and Liu, Xiqiaing and Mu, Tongzhou and Tang, Yihe and Tao, Stone and Wei, Xinyue and Yao, Yunchao and Yuan, Xiaodi and Xie, Pengwei and Huang, Zhiao and Chen, Rui and Su, Hao},
-  booktitle={Thirty-fifth Conference on Neural Information Processing Systems Datasets and Benchmarks Track (Round 2)},
+          booktitle={International Conference on Learning Representations},
-  year={2021}
+          year={2023}
 }
 ```

 ## License
-ManiSkill-Learn is released under the Apache 2.0 license, while some specific operations in this library are with other licenses.
+ManiSkill2-Learn is released under the Apache 2.0 license, while some specific operations in this library are with other licenses.